Macarena: Certifications

-Other remixes, covers and parodies
+Other remixes, covers, sampling and parodies

 MC Rage parody

 MC Rage released the single "Fuck Macarena" in November 1996.
 It is a hardcore techno parody of Los del Río's "Macarena" and mocks the original version's lyrics, as do the dancers in the music video.
 MC Rage sings vulgar mocking lyrics as an outburst against the huge success of "Macarena".
 It peaked at No. 7 on the Dutch Top 40 on 27 December 1996, and at No. 8 on the Dutch Mega Top 100 on 25 January 1997.
 The song has a music video featuring gabber ravers dancing hakken.

 The GrooveGrass Boyz version

-In 1997, The GrooveGrass Boyz recorded a country music version of the "Macarena", with rewritten lyrics.
-This rendition peaked at No. 70 on the Hot Country Songs charts and No. 7 on the Bubbling Under Hot 100.
+In 1997, the GrooveGrass Boyz recorded a country music version of the "Macarena", with rewritten lyrics.
+This rendition peaked at No. 70 on the Hot Country Songs chart and No. 7 on the Bubbling Under Hot 100.
 This version was released on Imprint Records and sold over 80,000 copies.